 As a bit of background info, in November 1996 information was brought to light about the infamous Kinkaseki POW Camp in northern Taiwan and almost immediately afterward, Michael Hurst, a Canadian expat living and working in Taiwan, decided that something should be done to tell the story of this - and the other camps that were on Taiwan to the world, and to make sure that the men who suffered in them were not forgotten.
 As a result a committee which was comprised of local Commonwealth expats, was formed to that end.
 It was called the Kinkaseki Memorial Committee, and chaired by Hurst, a memorial service was planned and held in May 1997 to remember the men of Kinkaseki.
 Subsequently it was decided to erect a POW memorial on the site of the former Kinkaseki Camp and a re-formed committee saw to it during that year that this was accomplished.
 The committee was also responsible for erecting several information plaques around the memorial site including one placed on the last remaining gatepost of the camp.
 When all this work was completed, the Kinkaseki Committee was closed and the Taiwan POW Camps Memorial Society was created to carry on the work of finding the rest of the former POW camps and also the former POWs, so they would know what had been done here in Taiwan in their honour.

-Over the years it has been our honour to be able to erect these various memorials, some overseas as well as those here in Taiwan, to these men who deserve to be remembered after all the years they were forgotten and neglected in their home countries and by their governments.
+Over the years it has been our honour to be able to erect these various memorials here in Taiwan, as well as some overseas, to those men who deserve to be remembered after all the years they were forgotten and neglected in their home countries and by their governments.

-It wasn't always easy to accomplish what we set out to do in building these memorials, but it seemed that when trying to obtain permission from government officials and departments, as well as local Taiwanese, that when we shared the story of the POWs with them, they were moved and touched, and as a result we usually had full co-operation and in some cases financial assistance as well.
+It wasn't always easy to accomplish what we set out to do in building these memorials, but it seemed that when trying to obtain permission from government officials and departments, as well as from local Taiwanese, that when we shared the story of the POWs with them, they were moved and touched, and as a result we usually had full co-operation and in some cases financial assistance as well.
 The majority of the memorials were built with funds raised by the Society through money donated by our friends and supporters all over the world who want to share in this wonderful venture with us.
-This is still ongoing as we have more memorials we want to build in the days to come at the sites of several of the remaining former camps.

 The following photos and descriptions tell the story of where and when these memorials were erected.